polybuildr/sangeet/README.md

-  -h, --help                    output usage information -V, --version                 output the version number -i --instrument <instrument>  The instrument to use (piano or flute) -d --duration <duration>      The duration of a full length note (in seconds)
+  -h, --help                    output usage information -V, --version                 output the version number -i --instrument <instrument>  instrument to use (piano or flute) -d --duration <duration>      duration of a full length note (in seconds) -o --outfile <outfile>        save output to outfile, don't play it directly
 ```

 ## Data file